PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.txt

 Use /PostToDMS to store the dataset info in the DMS database.
 To customize the server name and/or stored procedure to use for posting, use an XML parameter file with settings DSInfoConnectionString, DSInfoDBPostingEnabled, and DSInfoStoredProcedure

+Use /PythonPlot to create plots with Python instead of OxyPlot

 Known file extensions: .RAW, .WIFF, .BAF, .MCF, .MCF_IDX, .UIMF, _isos.CSV Known folder extensions: .D, .RAW